Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

 > We return true from the execute method, to let akka know that we handled the command successfully.

 To be able to send money the business requirements specified that; *The transaction fee for a successful money deposit is €0.25.
 The minimum amount of money allowed to transfer is €1.00.
 Which means that the minimum amount of money allowed to exit a bank account is €1.25*.
+We can model these requirements as specifications as:

 ```csharp
 public class MinimumTransferAmountSpecification : Specification<Account>